slamora/brackets-wiki/How-to-Use-Brackets.md

 * Brackets doesn't check to see which CSS or JS files are linked into the current HTML file--it searches all files in the file tree.

-Starting with Sprint 17, you can use Quick Edit anywhere a hex color, rgb/rgba(), or hsl/hsla() appears to invoke the Color Picker to edit it inline.
+You can also use Quick Edit anywhere a hex color, rgb/rgba(), or hsl/hsla() appears to invoke the Color Picker to edit it inline.
 This includes shortcut swatches for other colors used in the file.

-Eventually Brackets could leverage inline editing for lots of other kinds of things like inline visual tools like gradient and shadow editors for the selected CSS rule.
+Eventually Brackets could leverage inline editing for lots of other kinds of things, like gradient and shadow editors for the selected CSS rule.

 <a id="livedev"></a>Live Development
 ----------------